 Today he’s leading a company that’s focused on providing leadership training and education to Fortune 500 companies and businesses.
 Starting in 1979, he’s also published dozens of books on the topic, some of which have become bestsellers, and having sold over 20 million copies in total.

-This is probably his most popular one and it shares the very core principles at play in leader-follower relationships Maxwell has taken note of throughout his life.
+The 21 Irrefutable Laws Of Leadership is his most popular one and it shares the very core principles at play in leader-follower relationships Maxwell has taken note of throughout his life.

 Here are my top 3: